 French-Canadian Research, Hosted by Michael Leclerc

-Join this lively and interesting discussion of resources and topics related to French-Canadian genealogy.
-Update your knowledge of the latest information and resources which will be helpful in your search.
+This SIG offered lively and interesting discussion of resources and topics related to French-Canadian genealogy.
+Attendees were able to update their knowledge of the latest information and resources to aid in their searches.

 Monday, April 12, 2021